What is generalised anxiety disorder? Treatment options in Australia

 Medication options

-GPs or psychiatrists may prescribe medications such as:
+GPs or psychiatrists may prescribe medications to help manage symptoms, such as:

 Lifestyle management and self-help strategies